software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ### `applicationNameForUserAgent`

 The name of the application as used in the user agent string.
+Please note that changing this value after the session initialization will not change the user agent string.

 ### `stradaComponents`